FreeTubeApp/FreeTube/README.md

 * Open videos from your browser directly into FreeTube (with extension)
 * Mini Player
 * Full Theme support

+### Browser Extension

+FreeTube is supported by the [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect) and [LibRedirect](https://github.com/libredirect/libredirect) extensions, which will allow you to open YouTube links into FreeTube.
+You must enable the option within the advanced settings for it to work.

+* Download Privacy Redirect for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/) or [Google Chrome](https://chrome.google.com/webstore/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb).

+* Download LibRedirect for [Firefox](https://addons.mozilla.org/firefox/addon/libredirect/) or [Google Chrome](https://github.com/libredirect/libredirect/blob/master/chromium.md).

+Disclaimer: Learn more about why a browser extension is bad for your [privacy](https://www.privacyguides.org/desktop-browsers/#additional-resources).

+If you have issues with the extension working with FreeTube, please create an issue in this repository instead of the extension repository.

 ## Download Links